-represents the lower bound of the average of the terminal and running expected utilities after discounting, or equivalently, the expected payoff if unmatched.
-If \eqref{ass. no match} holds, then the lump sum reward from a successful match is less attractive than the combined benefits \eqref{def time-weighted average of reservation utility} of staying unmatched, thus the agents in both types may rationally prefer to remain unmatched.
-More importantly, for $\bI,\bJ \in \{\bA,\bB\}$ with $\bI \neq \bJ$, if type-$\bI$ agents receive relatively low time-weighted average of reservation utility, type-$\bJ$ agents must receive relatively high one in order for no matching to occur at all.
-It is to compensate for not gaining the lump sum reward.
-In other words, if one group has a strong incentive to match due to poor outside options, the absence of matching must be explained by the other group having particularly attractive alternatives.
-This highlights the inherently mutual and reciprocal nature of the matching dynamics: the decision to match or not emerges from the interplay of both sides’ incentives and constraints.
+\begin{proposition}[\bf Condition for No Match to Occur] Suppose that Assumptions \ref{condition_initial}-\ref{condition_terminal} hold.
+For each $\bI,\bJ \in \{\bA,\bB\}$ with $\bI \neq \bJ$, if \begingroup \endgroup for all $t\in[0,T]$, then $V_\bI^* (x,t) > (V_\bJ^*) ^{-1}(x,t)$ for any $(x,t) \in \mathbb{R}_{> 0} \times [0,T]$.
+Hence the optimal matching region of the type-$\bI$ agent $(x,s)$ meeting a type-$\bJ$ agent, that is, $\mathcal{O}_{\bI}^*(x,s):=\big\{y\in X_\bJ:V_{\bI}^* (x,s) \leq y \leq (V_{\bJ}^*) ^{-1}(x,s)\big\}, $ is empty and no successful match occurs, for any $(x,t) \in \mathbb{R}_{> 0} \times [0,T]$. \end{proposition} In \Cref{prop.kk>1}, the time-weighted average of the least reservation utility: \begingroup \endgroup represents the lower bound of the discounted average of terminal and running utilities, or equivalently, the expected payoff if unmatched.
+If \eqref{ass. no match} holds, then the lump sum reward from matching is less attractive than the combined benefits \eqref{def time-weighted average of reservation utility} of staying unmatched, thus agents in both types may rationally prefer to remain unmatched.
+More importantly, for $\bI,\bJ \in \{\bA,\bB\}$ with $\bI \neq \bJ$, if type-$\bI$ agents receive a relatively low time-weighted average of reservation utility, type-$\bJ$ agents must receive a relatively high one in order for no match to occur at all.
+This compensates for not gaining the lump sum reward.
+In other words, if one group has a strong incentive to match due to poor outside options, the absence of matching must come from the other side having particularly attractive alternatives, underscoring the mutual, reciprocal nature of the matching dynamics.

-Referring to the labor market context in \Cref{sec. applications}, this phenomenon arises when job seekers (type-$\bA$ agents) are sufficiently content with time-weighted average of running rewards (e.g., income from part-time work or job-seeking support) and the expected utility from future market participation (e.g., the average utility $h_\bA$ from participating in the next period's labor market or self-employment).
-Meanwhile, firms (type-$\bB$ agents) may benefit from a substantial time-weighted average of running rewards while holding vacancies (e.g., internal labor reallocation, delayed onboarding, or short-term capital gains), and the expected value from future hiring (e.g., the average value $h_\bB$ from finding an employee in the next period's market).
-Under such conditions, the expected gain from matching may be outweighed by these alternatives, leading both sides to rationally opt out of engaging in a match.